lisaychuang/lisaychuang.github.io/_posts/2017-04-13-sass_fundamentals_training.markdown

 ## 3. Mixins

-A mixin lets you make groups of CSS declarations that you want to reuse throughout your app, a practical example is for vendor prefix.
+A `@mixin` lets you make groups of CSS declarations that you want to reuse throughout your app, a practical example is for vendor prefix.

 #### EXAMPLE: Create a Mixin for border-width, using a variable $width